The number one question I'm asked as a veterinarian is "What's a good multivitamin supplement for my pet?"

-When I recommend a supplement, I believe it's important to use one derived from whole foods if at all possible.
-This helps ensure all the cofactors and enzymes naturally found in the food will be present along with its vitamins and minerals.
+When I recommend a supplement, I believe it's important to use one derived from natural sources.
+This helps ensure all the cofactors and components naturally found in the plant are included.

-The supplement I immediately reach for, for my furry (and even not-so-furry) patients is a "green food."
-Arthrospira platensis Spirulina, to be exact.
+The supplement I immediately reach for, for my furry patients is Arthrospira platensis Spirulina.

 Here is what I like about Spirulina:

-- Contains one of the highest concentrations of nutrients in any food, plant, grain or herb
+- Contains one of the highest concentrations of nutrients in any plant, grain or herb

 - Composed of over 60 percent of complete and easily digestible vegetable protein